tferrari92/automate-all-the-things-braindamage/README.md

 We won't go into what ArgoCD is, for that you have [this video](https://youtu.be/MeU5_k9ssrs) by the #1 DevOps youtuber, Nana from [TechWorld with Nana](https://www.youtube.com/@TechWorldwithNana).

-This pipeline will use the [ArgoCD Helm Chart](helm/argo-cd/) in our repo to deploy ArgoCD into our EKS.<br>
+This pipeline will use the [ArgoCD Helm Chart](/helm-charts/infra/argo-cd/) in our repo to deploy ArgoCD into our EKS.<br>
 The first thing it will do is run the necessary tasks to connect to our the cluster.
 After this, ArgoCD will be installed, along with its Ingress.

 It will then create the necessary resources for ArgoCD to be self-managed and to apply the [App of Apps pattern](https://youtu.be/2pvGL0zqf9o).
-ArgoCD will be watching the helm charts in the [helm](helm) directory in our repo, it will automatically create all the resources it finds and apply any future changes me make there.
-The [helm/infra](helm/my-app) and [helm/my-app](helm/my-app) directories simulates what would be our K8S infrastructure repositories would be.
+ArgoCD will be watching the helm charts in the [helm-charts](/helm-charts) directory in our repo, it will automatically create all the resources it finds and apply any future changes me make there.
+The [helm-charts/infra](/helm-charts/systems/my-app) and [helm-charts/systems/my-app](/helm-charts/systems/my-app) directories simulate what would be our K8S infrastructure repositories would be.

 If you want to know more about Helm, [here's another Nana video](https://youtu.be/-ykwb1d0DXU).

-Following up, it will get the Istio Gateway endpoint and put it into the [frontend values file](helm/my-app/frontend/values.yaml).
+Following up, it will get the Istio Gateway endpoint and put it into the [frontend values file](/helm-charts/systems/my-app/frontend/values.yaml).
 It will also export the endpoint for each environment as an artifact.

 Finally the pipeline will get the ArgoCD web UI URL and admin account password and export them as an artifact too.
 You might need to wait a few seconds for the URL to be active, this is because an AWS Load Balancer takes a little time to be deployed.